tapaswenipathak/Internship/README.md

 *The tasks would only be shared w/ the selected intern*.

+## Campus Ambassador

+If you get hired + if you are a campus ambassador you will get 9% increase in the stipend.

+Campus ambassador should write the information available in this repository in the DLs/mailing list of their colleges/universities.

 ## Work phase

 - Follow the timeline you create, work w/ @tapaswenipathak if you need anything, she